Home/Meats/Beef Shoulder Clod

 1. 1.
 Preheat the oven to 375°F (190°C).

 2. 2.
-Rub the beef shoulder clod with olive oil, herbs, garlic powder, salt, and pepper, then place it in a roasting pan.
+Rub the beef shoulder clod with olive oil, then season with rosemary, thyme, garlic powder, onion powder, salt, and pepper.

 4. 4.
-Meanwhile, rinse quinoa and cook it in vegetable broth according to package instructions.
+While the beef is roasting, cook quinoa in vegetable broth according to package instructions.

 5. 5.
-In a bowl, combine cooked quinoa, cherry tomatoes, cucumber, red onion, and lemon juice.
+In a bowl, combine cooked quinoa, cherry tomatoes, cucumber, parsley, and lemon juice.
+Mix well.

 6. 6.
 Slice the beef and serve it alongside the quinoa salad.